 How do mortgages for people on Centrelink work?

 Example: Jane applies for a home loan while on Centrelink

-Jane calculated what she could borrow based on her income alone and found that she would only be able to look at homes that cost around $396,000.
-Once she added the additional $200 she received weekly through her Centrelink benefit that number jumped to over $415,000.
+Jane calculated how much she could borrow based on her income alone and found that she would be able to look at homes that cost around $390,000.
+Once she added the additional $200 she received weekly through her Centrelink benefit that number jumped to $410,000.
 Since her children were still young, she was able to find a bank that met her in the middle and allowed her to borrow $400,000 to purchase a new home.